 Last year, I made a printable Spanish card game based on Go Fish, but I added extra language.
-It has worked so well, that I made another one for learning rooms of the house and common household objects.
+It’s called Encuentra los animales, and it has worked so well, I made another one for learning rooms of the house and common household objects.

 This printable Spanish card game is called Buscando por la casa.
 It adds context to the classic game Go Fish, so that players are looking for objects in different rooms of the house.
 Read more about reasons to use games in language teaching.

 Why A Printable Spanish Card Game?

 - Buscando por la casa is easy to learn because it is based on the rules of the familiar game Go Fish.